MicrosoftDocs/connected-spaces/articles/trial-faq.md

 ## Dynamics 365 Connected Spaces Preview-specific questions

+### How do I sign up for the trial without a Microsoft 365 tenant?

+You must sign up using an Azure Active Directory email account.
+You can [create a free Azure Active Directory tenant](https://signup.azure.com).

 ### How do I start using the trial?

 After you sign up for the trial and select the **Launch Trial** button, you can [set up Dynamics 365 Connected Store Preview](setup.md), and then you can start trying it out.
 To learn more, see the links in the [Trial signup](trial-signup.md) page.